1999AZZAR/live-chat-widget/README.md

 ```

 - The widget will use Bahasa Indonesia for the welcome message and UI.
-- All colors will match your custom theme.
+- The theme will automatically be light or dark based on the user's OS setting.

 ## Updating the AI Persona

-- Edit `src/systemInstruction.txt` to change the AI's persona, tone, or expertise.
+- Edit `src/systemInstruction.txt` to change FREA's persona, tone, or expertise.
-- Deploy using `./deploy.sh` to sync the latest persona to Cloudflare KV and your Worker.
+- Deploy using `wrangler deploy` to sync the latest persona to your Worker.
-- The welcome message and all AI responses will immediately reflect your changes.
+- The welcome message and all AI responses from FREA will immediately reflect your changes.

 ## Advanced